ROI Calculator: Salesforce ERP integration

 Average cost price = (Salary + Pension + direct costs) / (monthly working hours)

-To make your calculation more accurate, take an average monthly salary + pension + direct personnel costs and divide it with the amount of monthly working hours.
-In our example, the monthly salary is €4,150 including pension and direct personnel costs and a month counts 166 working hours in average (€4,150 / 166 hours = 25 €/h).
+In our example, the monthly salary is €4,150, including pension and direct personnel costs, and a month counts 166 working hours on average (€4,150 / 166 hours = 25 €/h).

 Time to perform a certain task

 A simple way to capture this information is to monitor the current performance.
 What is being done?
 How long does it take?
-A task can be performed with different levels of task complexity (e.g. some orders with few lines some orders with more lines).
-In this case, we use an average task time to represent the specific work situation.
+A task can be performed with different levels of task complexity (e.g., some orders with a few lines and some orders with more lines).

 Another method is to look at how many orders are created during a time period.
-In some cases, this can be a more accurate method because it brings other elements such as transition time or disturbances into the calculation.
+In some cases, this can be a more accurate method because it brings other elements, such as transition time or disturbances into the calculation.

-In this calculation we use a "stopwatch method", looking at the actual time it takes to complete a certain task in real life.
+In this calculation, we use a "stopwatch method", looking at the actual time it takes to complete a certain task in real life.

 Data volume

 Data volumes vary a lot from company to company.
-Data volumes are related to new data (number of new customers, new orders, new items etc) and updated data (product price change, account address change, contact details changes etc).
+Data volumes are related to new data (number of new customers, new orders, new items, etc) and updated data (product price change, account address change, contact details changes, etc).
+A table like the one below can help you gather the relevant information regarding data volumes to feed the ROI calculation (we have inserted our sample data in the table).ROI in Salesforce MS Dynamics ERP data integration projects

 Case Process